ZephyrCloudIO/zephyr-documentation/docs/how-to/dependency-management.md

 }
 ```

-This context is automatically captured by Zephyr plugins during the build process and can be used for advanced dependency resolution strategies.
+The Zephyr plugins automatically capture this context during the build initialization phase.
+The resolution engine then uses these values to select appropriate dependency versions through pattern matching and fallback chains.

 ### Platform-Specific Resolution

-Zephyr supports building applications for multiple platforms, and dependencies can be resolved differently based on the target platform:
+The resolution engine implements platform-aware dependency selection, allowing applications to receive platform-optimized implementations of their dependencies:

 ```json title="package.json"
 {